7aitsev/ansible-tuto/step-05/README.md

 ```

 Pretty cool!
 Well, thinking about it, we're getting ahead of ourselves here.
-Shouldn't we check that the config is ok before restarting apache?
+Shouldn't we check that the config is ok before restarting Apache?
 This way we
 won't end up interrupting the service if our configuration file is incorrect.

 Let's do that in